| Title: | Modeling, Standardization and Testing for Provider Profiling |

 This function is used to fit a fixed effect linear model of the form:

-where is the continuous outcome for individual
+where is the continuous outcome for individual in provider , is the provider-specific effect,

-is the vector of coefficients for the covariates.
+are the covariates, and is the vector of coefficients for the covariates.

 The function accepts three different input formats:

-a formula and dataset, where the formula is of the form response ~ covariates + id(provider)
+a formula and dataset, where the formula is of the form response ~ covariates + id(provider), with provider representing the provider identifier;

 a dataset along with the column names of the response, covariates, and provider identifier;

-or the outcome vector , the covariate matrix or data frame
+or the outcome vector , the covariate matrix or data frame , and the provider identifier vector.

-If issues arise during model fitting, consider using the data_check
+If issues arise during model fitting, consider using the data_check function to perform a data quality check,

 which can help identify missing values, low variation in covariates, high-pairwise correlation, and multicollinearity.